theheavygluon/QuantAlgs/README.md

 QuantAlgs was created for the paper I'm writing, "Introduction to Quantum Algorithms using QuantAlgs"

-Note that this is the first release, where only 2/4 algorithms have been completely written.
+Note that this is the first release, where only 3/4 algorithms have been completely written.
 I'll write the proper documentation with all the features when all four algs are released (hopefully in a few days).

 # Things left to do

--Grover Search

 -Shor